sagemath/trac_to_gh/Issue 9992.md

 # Issue 9992: Singular fails to build on AIX 5.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9993

 Original creator: drkirkby